USS West Virginia BB 48

-Later examination revealed that West Virginia had taken not five, but six, torpedo hits.
-With a patch over the damaged areas of her hull, the battleship was pumped out and ultimately refloated on 17 May 1942. docked in Drydock Number One on 9 June, West Virginia again came under scrutiny, and it was discovered that there had been not six, but seven torpedo hits.
+Later examination revealed that West Virginia had taken not five but six torpedo hits.
+With a patch over the damaged areas of her hull, the battleship was pumped out and ultimately refloated on 17 May 1942. docked in Drydock Number One on 9 June, West Virginia again came under scrutiny, and it was discovered that there had been seven torpedo hits, not six.

 Emerging from the extensive modernization, the battleship that had risen, Phoenix-like, from the destruction at Pearl Harbor looked totally different from the way she had appeared prior to 7 December 1941.
-Gone were the "cage" masts that supported the threetier fire-control tops, as well as the two funnels, the open mount 5-inch/26's and the casemates with the single-purpose 5-inch/61's.
-A streamlined superstructure now gave the ship a totally new silhouette, dual purpose 5-inch/38-caliber guns, in gunhouses, gave the ship a potent antiaircraft battery.
+Gone were the "cage" masts that supported the three-tier fire-control tops, as well as the two funnels, the open mount 5 inch/26 inch, and the casemates with the single-purpose 5 inch/61 inch.
+A streamlined superstructure now gave the ship a totally new silhouette, dual purpose 5-inch/38-caliber guns in gunhouses gave the ship a potent antiaircraft battery.
 In addition, 40-millimeter Bofors and 20-millimeter Oerlikon batteries studded the decks, giving the ship a heavy "punch" for dealing with close-in enemy planes.